miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 {{<figure src="/sspl/luz-joint.svg" width=300vp class="svg">}}

-When things start blowing up to infinity, we do a switcheroo to $F$ and $G$, but also limit the distance of $L$.
+$L$ normally stays still.
+But when lenghts start growing up to infinity, we do a switcheroo to $F$ and $G$ and put $L$ where the tip would be, limiting its distance.

+This generates $L$ and its required face.

 {{<highlight gd "lineNos=inline">}}